 • Caesars has recently announced plans to open its first non-gaming resorts via a pair of luxury hotels — Caesars Palace Bluewaters Dubai and Caesars Bluewaters Dubai — as well as the Caesars Beach Club with indoor and outdoor beachfront pools.
 Together, the two properties will offer 479 rooms, a wealth of meeting space and a wide range of attractions, including six restaurants and bars, more than 150 shopping and entertainment outlets, and the Ain Dubai, billed as the world's largest observation wheel.

-• W Dubai – The Palm will bring the brand's art-infused style to the Palm Jumeirah when it opens in Q1 of 2019, with 350 rooms and suites (including the largest suite in Dubai) offering uninterrupted views of the Dubai skyline.
-The hotel will include more than 215,000 square feet of indoor and outdoor event space able to hold more than 800 attendees, as well as a dedicated group check-in venue and a Wired business center.
+• W Dubai – The Palm has opened its doors, with 350 rooms and suites (including the largest suite in Dubai) offering uninterrupted views of the Dubai skyline.
+The hotel, the first W brand property in the destination, includes more than 6,500 square feet of event space promises incentive groups unconventional design and luxurious accommodations for their next visit to Dubai.
 Amenities include six dining outlets, a private beach and watersports.
+Read more here.

 • Inspired by the palaces of 18th century Europe, the 391-room Emerald Palace Kempinski Dubai, which swung open its doors in November 2018, offers carefully curated experiences on a private beach on the Arabian Gulf.
 It features eight restaurants and bars, a 23,000-square-foot event space, a spa, wellness center and yoga studio, and the largest private cinema on Palm Jumeirah.
 Rad more here.

 • The 145-room Aloft Dubai South, the Aloft brand's fourth property to open in Dubai this year, has swung open its doors near the city's Al Maktoum International Airport.
 It is the first hotel to open in Dubai South, a developing business and trade district.
 Read more here.